coozoo/qtjsondiff/README.md

 Open QTCreator and navigate to project dir.
 Open QTjsonDiff.pro and compile it.

 If you want to load jsons from https source then you need openssl.
-Under windows default paths for openssl are C:/OpenSSL-Win64/ and C:/OpenSSL-Win32/lib depends on platform.
-You can change them inside .pro file
+Under windows QT provides their own openssl you can install it using QT installer from start menu and add this component.

 ## Integrate it to your application